theevenstarspace/byteform/docs/docs/guides/encoding-and-decoding.md

 ByteStreamReader constructor accept the following options:

-- `buffer` - ArrayBuffer or TypedArray to use to read from.
+- `buffer` - ArrayBuffer, SharedArrayBuffer or TypedArray to use to read from.